openedx/edx-platform/docs/course_authors/source/ora_students.rst

   see :ref:`ORA AI Assessment`.

 An open response assessment problem doesn't have to use all assessment types.
-For example, one problem may use self assessment and AI assessment, while another problem uses self assessment and peer assessment, and another problem uses only peer assessment.
+For example, one problem may use self assessment and AI assessment, while another problem may use self assessment and peer assessment, and another problem may use only peer assessment.

 You'll answer open response assessment problems in much the same way that you answer other problems.
 For more information about how to submit responses, see :ref:`ORA Submit a Response`.